pranavkonde/FlowVerse/README.md

 - Weather system with dynamic effects
 - Analytics dashboard with detailed statistics
 - Character customization with items and cosmetics
+- Pet adoption, training, and battle system
+- Advanced combat with character classes and skill trees
+- Equipment system with stat bonuses and effects
+- Tournament system with competitive rankings

 ### Backend Services
 - **Socket.io Server**: Real-time multiplayer synchronization